bibleexchange/courses/romans/en/1401_chapter-14.md

 They worshipped days.
 They fasted and feasted on certain days.
 And they were putting more importance on days and not the Christ.

 ## We are Brethren and not Judges, vs. 5-12

-> Romans 14:5-12&mdash; One man esteemeth one day above another: another esteemeth every day alike.
-Let every man be fully persuaded in his own mind.
-6 He that regardeth the day, regardeth it unto the Lord; and he that regardeth not the day, to the Lord he doth not regard it.
-He that eateth, eateth to the Lord, for he giveth God thanks; and he that eateth not, to the Lord he eateth not, and giveth God thanks.
-7 For none of us liveth to himself, and no man dieth to himself.
-8 For whether we live, we live unto the Lord; and whether we die, we die unto the Lord: whether we live therefore, or die, we are the Lord's.
-9 For to this end Christ both died, and rose, and revived, that he might be Lord both of the dead and living.
-10 But why dost thou judge thy brother? or why dost thou set at nought thy brother? for we shall all stand before the judgment seat of Christ.
-11 For it is written, As I live, saith the Lord, every knee shall bow to me, and every tongue shall confess to God.
-12 So then every one of us shall give account of himself to God.

 Verse 6, clearly states that both sides know the Lord.